fusioncharts/dev_centre_docs/getting-started/flutter/flutter-features.md

 ## Working with Events

 You can add different events to your flutter chart.
-Likewise, you can add or remove events, but first, you need to instantiate the ‘FusionChartController’ to support these features.
+Likewise, you can add or remove events, but first, you need to instantiate the `FusionChartController` to support these features.

 ```javascript
 /// Widget which uses flutter_fusioncharts to render column chart